 Current Flood Risk

-The first stage in coastal flood modelling involves consideration of the local coastal processes and key mechanisms of flooding, as it is essential that the modelling accounts for these processes in as realistic manner as possible.
+The first stage in the coastal flood modelling involved the consideration of the local coastal processes and key mechanisms of flooding, as it is essential that the modelling accounts for these processes in as realistic manner as possible.

 The figure below illustrates the main components that contribute to coastal flooding during a storm event.
 Historical events have shown that flood risk due to still water levels (SWL) alone is limited within Stonehaven and Cowie, with wave overtopping being the primary mechanism that results in coastal inundation.